Main Page

 Page Four

-For the patriot's residence, service, and source of service, use the information that is in the online DAR Patriot Index.
-If the source of service is not listed, contact Debbie Duay with the patriot's name and ancestor number.
+For the patriot's residence, service, and source of service, use the information that is in the online DAR Ancestor Database.

-Unless you are proving a NEW patriot OR you have actual documentation that proves the other children of the patriot, do NOT list the other children of the patriot in the "Children of Revolutionary Ancestor" section.
+Unless you have actual documentation that proves the other children of the patriot, do NOT list the other children of the patriot in the "Children of Revolutionary Ancestor" section.
 Just list the child the applicant goes through, his/her date and place of birth, and his/her spouse.
-In fact, NSDAR does not want you to list the other children when using another Record Copy as the source of the children.
-(If you have been ordering Record Copies simply to get the list of the patriot's children, save your money.)
+However, when you have documentation concerning the patriot's other children, you may list them and include documentation about them with the application.